 Some forms of trigger point therapy use needles to relieve knots in your muscle fibers.
 “Introducing the needle into a tight muscle for a few seconds causes the electrical signal within the muscle to spontaneously contract,” says Hicks.
 “And once it contracts, the muscle can relax to promote healing.”

-Acupuncture likewise uses needles to target areas of the body that may be contributing to pain elsewhere.
+Acupuncture likewise uses needles to try to target areas of the body that may be contributing to pain elsewhere.
 But the approaches are different.
 Acupuncture is a type of Chinese medicine that treats various ailments by balancing your energy flow, called chi, through needles in the skin.
-Trigger point therapy uses pressure to eliminate knots in your muscle, and doesn’t always require needles.
+Trigger point therapy uses pressure to try to eliminate knots in your muscle, and doesn’t always require needles.

 How to Prepare for a Trigger Point Therapy Session

 Drink lots of water, says Liu.
 She recommends patients drink four cups of water before a treatment.
 And if you’re someone who never drinks enough, she suggests starting to hydrate days before the appointment.
-This helps your body better process any toxins released from trigger points during therapy.
+This is meant to help your body better process any toxins released from trigger points during therapy.

 You should also wear something comfortable and easy to move around in, notes Biancalana.
 “These sessions are active and dynamic,” she says.
 “It’s participatory and built on a dialogue where you’re always giving feedback about your discomfort level and function.”